GriselQ23/Poverty_Bolivia_prediction/README.md

-*Graphs showing the model's accuracy and loss throughout the training process.*
+*Graph shows the model's accuracy and loss throughout the training process.*
 ---

 This project predicts poverty levels in Bolivia using deep learning, with a focus on convolutional neural networks (CNNs) and the ResNet architecture.
 The repository contains Jupyter notebooks for model training, evaluation, prediction, and visualization.